Common Acronyms and Terms in Family Law

 UCCJEA: Uniform Child Custody Jurisdiction Enforcement Act

-Commissioned in 1968, the courts adopted UCCJEA to assist custodial parents in obtaining child support fees from non-custodial parents living outside the state.
+Commissioned in 1968, the courts adopted UCCJEA to assist custodial parents in obtaining child support fees from noncustodial parents living outside the state.

 Lawyers, judges and mediators – among others – use these terms throughout family law processes.
-If you are ever unclear about the proceedings at hand, consult with a attorney based in San Diego who focuses on divorce for guidance and explanation.
+If you are ever unclear about the proceedings at hand, consult with an attorney based in San Diego who focuses on divorce for guidance and explanation.